15 Life-Saving Survival Skills Most People Are Missing

 Image Credit: Shutterstock.

 Exposure to the elements can be deadly.
 Knowing how to quickly construct a shelter from available materials is crucial.
 Learn to build lean-tos, debris huts, and snow caves.
-In forest environments, a simple lean-to can be constructed in under an hour using fallen branches and leaves.
+A simple lean-to can be constructed in under an hour using fallen branches and leaves in forest environments.
 In snowy conditions, a well-built snow cave can maintain an internal temperature of around 32°F (0°C), even when outside temperatures drop far below freezing.

 foraging